 AHCJ’s PitchFest at the annual conference in Austin, Texas, was a great success.
 Board member Jeanne Erdmann, with help from Freelance Committee members, put together a cast of top editors.

-Here is what participants in this year’s virtual PitchFest had to say:
+Here is what participants in last year’s virtual PitchFest had to say:

 "PitchFest was fantastic!
 It challenged me to more carefully craft my pitches to the right audience.
 Each person I met with had helpful tips to improve my pitches, which I appreciated." — Lauren Evoy Davis, Freelance Health Writer

 "I participated in PitchFest this year and I loved it!
 I hadn’t participated in the in-person version and was happy to see it continued at the conference.
 I was able to see some of the freelancers I’ve worked with in person and that was amazing.” — Candice Clark, editor in chief of Rural Health Quarterly